Deduplication

 const id = await scheduleAction('webhook:send', payload)

-// id = 'uuid-123'
+// id = 'uuid-123' (new UUID)

 // Duplicate detected - existing action updated